 No. There is no before and after school care provided for students.
 It is the parents' responsibility to arrange for drop-off and pick up at the appropriate times, including those occasions when the student is involved in after-hours, extra-curricular school activities.
 There is no waiting area for students.
-There is, however, a YMCA program that can be accessed for an additional cost.

 Due to the large number of students being considered, we may not be able to accommodate you, but we will try our best.
 Please plan to set aside the appropriate amount of time to ensure your punctuality.
 But if you know you are running late, kindly call the school beforehand at 905-857-3448.
 Thank you in advance!